 - The currency of Switzerland is Swiss Franc.

-- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone and there is not a language problem.
+- Though there are 4 official languages – German, Italian, French & Roman spoken and understood here, but here English is also understood by everyone, and there is no language problem.

 - On Sunday, many shops are generally closed.
-Also, watch out timings during the noon and after 6:00 P.M. for small town/cities shopping areas.
+Also, watch out timings during noon and after 6:00 P.M. for small-town/cities shopping areas.

 - A very safe country with some general precautions to be taken.
 People here are very friendly and welcoming to tourists.